 Where is Serifos?

 Located south of Athens, right below Kythnos, Serifos is an island in the Milos region.
 Not as touristically developed as its neighboring Mykonos and Santorini, Serifos still has its tourism season!

 What is there to see and do in Serifos?

 What is interesting with Serifos is that there’s no need to rent a car to get by.
 Indeed, the island is small enough that all the beaches around it are observable on foot!
 The most famous one is Psili Ammos and should be ideal for an afternoon with children.
 Others, like Vagia or Ganema are wilder, and should appeal to the adventurous kind.

 Like in much of the rest of Greece, there is a monastery up north.
 Also, visit the hill-top Chora of Serifos village which is a dreamy whitewashed place.

 Where is Mycenae?

-Located southwest of Athens in the Argolis region, Mycenae is an archeological site.
+Located southwest of Athens in the Argolis region, Mycenae is an archeological site and interestig day trip from Athens.
 A true symbol of Greek civilization on the Peloponnese peninsula, its founder is thought to be Perseus.
 There, he commissioned cyclopses to erect walls.